 Style is one of the most important things with an SUV.
-To our eye, the latest Duster looks way sharper than the car it replaces.
-The details are bolder, the lines are cleaner and it all looks more cohesive and less awkward than it did before.
+To our eye, the Duster looks sharp, with bold details, clear lines and a generally cohesive look.

 The entry-level Access model does look a bit more utilitarian than the rest because you can only have it in white and it has a basic black plastic finish on the side sills, mirror housings and door handles.
-Essential trim gives you more paint choices, front fog lights and inscribed roof bars, but you’ll need to upgrade another level – to Comfort trim – if you want the alloy wheels and metallic front and rear skid plates that make the Duster look really smart.
+Essential trim gives you more paint choices, front fog lights and inscribed roof bars, but you’ll need to upgrade another level – to Comfort trim – if you want the 16-inch alloy wheels and metallic front and rear skid plates that make the Duster look really smart.

-Range-topping Prestige trim get bigger alloys of a different design, but other than that, you’ll struggle to tell it apart from the Comfort.
+The Prestige trim get bigger alloys of a different design, but other than that, you’ll struggle to tell it apart from the Comfort.
 Topping the range is the Techroad, which comes with extra metallic paint colours and some decorative striping on the outside.

 What's the interior like?

 With the previous Duster, interior quality was one of the sacrifices you had to make for such a low price tag.
-With the latest version, you still have to compromise a bit when it comes to interior quality, but it's not too bad a place to climb into.
-All the plastics are still hard and a bit basic, but they’ve got a pleasant matt finish on them which makes the car feel less bargain-basement than it did before.
-The ergonomics have also improved thanks to redesigned switches and a higher-set touch-screen, and the seats have been completely redesigned to provide better comfort, with a new shape, more supportive cushions, and more adjustment with a greater range of movement (provided you avoid the entry-level trim, that is).
+The Duster's low, low price, means you do have to compromise a bit when it comes to interior quality, but it's not too bad a place to climb into.
+All the plastics are hard and a bit basic, but they’ve got a pleasant matt finish on them which makes the car feel slightly better than bargain-basement.
+The ergonomics when it comes to switches and the infotainment touchscreen are decent, and the seats are comfortable, supportive and have a good level of adjustment (provided you avoid the entry-level trim, that is).
 Getting comfortable at the wheel is a doddle, and all-round visibility isn’t too bad, either.

 How practical is it?